 hysterosalpingograms (study of uterus and tubes for fertility)

 MRI Studies.
 MRI is an advanced medical imaging technique used in Radiology to visualize internal structures of the body in detail, more detailed images than possible with X-rays.
 MRI is especially useful in imaging the brain and muscles without causing radiation.
-RCH recently opened the New MRI Center next to the Hospital and placed the Hitachi Oval MRI equipment there.
+Visit RCH MRI Center next to the Hospital where we placed the Hitachi Oval MRI equipment there.
 The wider opening allows for a greater degree of openness around the sides and may be a better option for claustrophobic patients.
+To Schedule an appt call (270)866-9504

 Frequently asked questions: